AlaminSheikhNaimNSU/CSE327---Software-Engineering-Project/Source Code/Readme.md

 This project is an online GI products e-commerce platform built using PHP and MySQL.
 It includes features like product browsing, user registration/login, shopping cart, and an admin panel.

 🚀 Setup Instructions
-1. Clone or Download the Project
-Unzip the project folder to your desired local server directory (e.g., htdocs in XAMPP or www in WAMP).
+1. Clone or Download the Project the project folder to your desired local server directory (e.g., htdocs in XAMPP or www in WAMP).

 # Assuming you're using Git
 git clone <repository-url>